Pulpoide/Pulpoide/README.md

 ## 👋 About me

 I'm a backend-focused developer currently specializing in AI Engineering — the intersection I find most interesting right now.
-I build robust APIs and backend systems in Java/Spring Boot and Node.js, and I design multi-agent architectures with LangGraph and RAG pipelines that actually run in production.
+I build APIs and backend systems in Java/Spring Boot and Node.js, and I design multi-agent architectures with LangGraph and RAG pipelines.

 I started studying Computer Engineering at UNC in 2016, completed my Associate Degree in Software Development at IUA, and I'm wrapping up an AI Engineering specialization at Soy Henry (May 2026).
-My star project right now is **LexTrace**, a multi-agent contract analysis system designed to solve LLM context fatigue through specialized agent orchestration.
+My star project right now is **LexTrace**, a multi-agent contract analysis system designed to solve LLM context fatigue through specialized agent orchestration — shipping soon.

 Outside the terminal: I've been a drummer and percussionist for 10+ years.
 Rhythm, precision, and timing under pressure translate surprisingly well to distributed systems.

-> **Actively seeking a remote role** — Junior/Mid Backend or AI Integration Developer.
+> **Actively seeking a remote role** — Junior Backend or AI Integration Developer.
 Available immediately.

 ---

 ## 🚀 Featured Projects

-### 🔍 [LexTrace](https://github.com/Pulpoide/lextrace) — Multi-agent Contract Analysis *(In Progress — May 2026)*
+### 🔍 [LexTrace](https://github.com/Pulpoide/lextrace) — Multi-agent Contract Analysis *(Shipping April 2026)*
 > Modular multi-agent system for semantic contract analysis.
 Addresses LLM context fatigue through a pipeline of specialized agents, each responsible for a contract layer.
+Includes a Streamlit interface.

-`Python` `LangGraph` `LangFuse` `Multi-agent` `Observability`
+`Python` `LangGraph` `LangFuse` `Multi-agent` `Streamlit`

 ---